egeulgen/pathfindR.data/cran-comments.md

   Possibly mis-spelled words in DESCRIPTION:
     Subnetworks (3:9)
-    pathfindR (2:25, 14:65, 15:33)
+    pathfindR (15:13)

   This is the first submission for pathfindR.data.
 This is a data-only package, containing data needed to use the CRAN package package pathfindR.
 As suggested, we created this separate data-only package, which will be rarely updated, to reduce the size of the main package.
+As requested, the version number to be >0 was changed and the DESCRIPTION was edited.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.